Tusass: Internet

+ADSL internet was introduced in 2004, later expanding across Greenland.

 Tusass had prior to 2022 separated their Internet offerings into three different "zones"; underwater sea cable (zone 1), radio chains (zone 2), and via satellite (zone 3).
 Places in zone 1 are landing points for the Greenland Connect and Greenland Connect North submarine cables.
 In 2016 it was decided to deploy an extension to the Greenland Connect cable, called Greenland Connect North - as well as upgrading the existing cable.
-Products based on these upgrades launched on 11 December 2017, and introduced 30 Mbit/s as the top speed.
+Products based on these upgrades launched on 11 December 2017, and introduced VDSL services with speeds up to 30 Mbit/s for towns connected by submarine cable.

 Tusass operates several radio chains.
 The main chain is approx. 1500 km long and consists of 48 radio chain stations.
 The radio chain is connected to the Greenland Connect and Connect North cables.
 The radio chain provides telephony, internet, radio and television.
 In 2016 it was announced the radio chain would be upgraded and expanded, enabling faster internet speeds as well as moving several towns and settlements from zone 3 to zone 2.
 This work is expected to be completed in 2018.

 Several remote locations are only connected via satellites.

 In September 2017 Tele-Post switched from Intelsat 903 to Intelsat 35e in several locations.

 The zone system has been phased out with a focus on replacing aging infrastructure.
 A ground station in Tasiilaq was completed in 2020 offering for the first time flat-rate broadband to the town.
 In late 2021 another ground station was completed in Ittoqqortoormiit, where flat-rate broadband was also introduced.

 Mobile broadband based on 5G Non-Standalone (NSA) Fixed Wireless Access (FWA) launched in three cities in October 2022, offering 80 Mbit/s as the top speed.

-In 2023 Tusass switched to a new Hispasat satellite called Amazonas Nexus (Tusass refers to it as GreenSAT), to be used for flat-rate Internet for remote farms and for the most-northen town of Qaanaaq where a new ground station has been built.
+In 2023 Tusass switched to a new Hispasat satellite called Amazonas Nexus (Tusass refers to it as GreenSAT), to be used for flat-rate Internet for remote farms and for the most-northern town of Qaanaaq where a new ground station has been built.